-Great Life Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.
+Great Life Dog Food receives the Advisor’s top rating of 5 stars.

-Greate Life New Zealand Lamb was selected to represent the othr products in the line for this review.
+Great Life Salmon recipe was selected to represent both products in the line for this review.

 Dry Dog Food